- NAME: Kitty Carlisle

 Answer questions and see how you rank against other players.Play Now

-Actress, singer, television personality, arts advocate.
-Born Catherine Conn on September 3, 1910, in New Orleans, Louisiana.
-A woman of great poise, elegance, and wit, Kitty Carlisle was a popular entertainer, best known for her long run as a panelist on the television show To Tell The Truth.
+Actress, singer, television personality and arts advocate Kitty Carlisle was born Catherine Conn on September 3, 1910, in New Orleans, Louisiana.
+A woman of great poise, elegance and wit, Carlisle was a popular entertainer, best known for her long run as a panelist on the television show To Tell The Truth.
 She developed her air of sophistication early on.
 Her mother began to taking her to cultural events at a young age.
 She studied the piano and had singing lessons.

 When she was 10 years old, Carlisle lost her father.
 Not long after his death, Carlisle and her mother moved to Europe where she attended an elite private school in Switzerland.
 Hoping to line up a good marriage for her daughter, her mother sent her to finishing school in Paris.
 After making her rounds in high society, Carlisle was unable to make a suitable match.
 Her mother gave her two choices: acting or modeling.
 She chose acting and studied at the Royal Academy of Dramatic Art in London.